RAF Geilenkirchen: Post RAF history

-The RAF handed over the station to German Luftwaffe in March 1968.
-The Germans used the airfield as home for a Surface-to-Surface Missile Wing equipped with Pershing missiles with support from the United States Army.
+The RAF handed over the station to the West German Luftwaffe in March 1968.
+The Germans used the airfield as home for a surface-to-surface missile wing equipped with Pershing missiles with support from the United States Army.

 Current use

 In 1980, the station became NATO Air Base Geilenkirchen, the main operating base for NATO's Airborne Early Warning and Control force, operating 14 Boeing E-3A Sentry aircraft.